XRoemer/Pure-Data-Realtime-Scopes/README.md

 # pd_scopes

 pd_scopes displays live waveforms in puredata.
+Up to 4 scopes can display 4 different waveforms at the same time.

 The scopes are calculated on the gpu (Thanks to the team of vispy!) and are running in an external thread, so fluidly working with pd is still possible.